Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Notes:

-1. You may have noticed that the File, Document submenu on the main WordPerfect menu has a choice, "Default Font" (see the first image above).
-For several technical reasons (see here) it is better not to use that method to set a default font or font size.
-Rather, use the Styles Editor as explained in the current example.
+For several technical reasons (see here) it is better NOT to use either of those methods to set the default font or font size for new documents.
+Instead, use the Styles Editor to set fonts or font sizes (and other document format defaults) as explained in the current example.

-2. You can also open the Styles Editor (above) for the current document style with Format, Styles.
-Then, in the Styles dialog that appears, select "DocumentStyle" in the Available Styles list, and then click the Edit button.
-As you can see, this takes a few extra mouse clicks compared to Step 2(a) above.
-[The Styles dialog is also used to create a QuickStyle; to create, save, retrieve, delete, or edit custom styles; or to reset WordPerfect default styles.]
+You might have discovered that you can also open the Styles Editor (above) for the current document style with Format, Styles.
+In the Styles dialog that appears select "DocumentStyle" in the Available Styles list, and then click the Edit button.
+But as you can see, this takes a few extra mouse clicks compared to Step 2(a) above.
+[The Format, Styles method is typically used to create a QuickStyle; or to create, save, retrieve, delete, or edit custom styles; or to reset WordPerfect default styles.]

 This opens the Page Setup dialog.
 On the right side of that dialog you can set new page margins.
 When you do that, you will see new margin codes appear in the Contents pane of the Styles Editor dialog.
 (Note that choosing a page margin setting that is already in existence will have no effect, so no code is entered.)